ssl-hep/ServiceX/helm_charts/docs/Implementation_reference.md

 * GET /dpath/transform/

     used by transformer.
-If there is a path that is in _Defined_ state it is updated to _Transforming_ and returned to the transformer.
+If there is a path that is in _Validated_ state it is updated to _Transforming_ and returned to the transformer.

+* GET /dpath/transform/:rid/:status

+    returns data on a path belonging to _rid_ request and in certain status.

 * PUT /dpath/transform/:id/:status

     transformer returns :id, status

 #### Unused for now
-* GET /dpath/:id
+* GET /dpath/:id  __validated__

+    returns all the data about path

 * GET /dpath/last_used/:rid

 ## Requests states and transitions